 NOTE 1— A neighboring AP MLD might or might not be part of the same SMD.

-NOTE 2—An AP is not required to report non-collocated APs in the Reduced Neighbor Report element that is carried in its Beacon and FILS Discovery frames.

 An SMD Information element provides an SMD identifier and SMD capabilities for an SMD.
 An AP MLD that is managed by an SMD shall include the SMD Information element in the Probe Response frames.
 The SMD Information element is provided as part of the Neighbor Report element in the BSS Transition Management Request frame and Neighbor Report Response frames for a reported AP that is part of a different SMD than the reporting AP.

 A mechanism is defined to retrieve probe response content for neighboring AP MLD(s) of the current AP MLD, through the current AP MLD.